About the Journal

 - Reviewers should communicate well with the editors and publisher.
 Reviewers may approach the editors if they have any queries regarding the journal and its policies.

 - Reviewers should assess a work honestly, rigorously and objectively.
-Use of unprofessional or subjective language should be avoided in the review report.
+The use of unprofessional or subjective language should be avoided in the review report.
 The review report should be sent to the editor within 28 days from the receipt of the research work for review.

 - Reviewers should be ready to review the research work they reviewed earlier.
 The reviewers may suggest changes and report any ethical misconduct to the editors.
 The author reworked papers may be sent to them for reconsideration.